maxpaik16/CS396-FinalProject/README.md

 Robots are generated randomly and evolution occurs both through modification of the body plan and the weights within the robot's brain.
 See below sections for more details on brain/body generation, mutation, and selection.

-For a brief ten second teaser, visit the following link:
+For a brief ten second teaser, visit the following [link](https://youtu.be/kYGm00_MJoo)

-LINK TO TEASER

 # Brain and Body Generation